Tag Archives: Till Death Do Us Part

 The Spirit of God’s Law Governing Divorce

 Jesus spoke words to correct the permissiveness of the Pharisees, and then the church overcorrected by restricting divorce entirely.
-The church misapprehended Jesus’ words and used them to abolish God’s law permitting divorce in spite of the fact that Jesus said, “For truly I say to you, until heaven and earth pass away, not the smallest letter or stroke shall pass from the Law until all is accomplished”, which includes God’s permit for divorce.
+The church misapprehended Jesus’ words and used them to abolish God’s law permitting divorce even though Jesus said, “For truly I say to you, until heaven and earth pass away, not the smallest letter or stroke shall pass from the Law until all is accomplished”, which includes God’s permit for divorce.
 How has the church done this?
 Note Jesus’ complete statement acknowledging God’s permission for divorce: “Because of your hardness of heart Moses permitted you to divorce your wives; but from the beginning it has not been this way” (Matthew 19:8).

 Our Lord’s statement makes three distinct points:

-Second: WHY The hardness of men’s hearts was the cause of Moses’ law.
+Second: WHY – God’s reason: The hardness of men’s hearts was the cause of Moses’ law.

-Note that point 1 is WHAT God did.
-Point 2 is WHY He did it.
-And point 3 is WHEN He did it.
-Essentially, the church used the reason and the timing of God’s law, which was to make provision for divorce, and used them to nullify the law itself.
-The argument completely misses the mark–so much so that it negates a commandment of God.
-It is taught that Moses only allowed divorce because men’s hearts were so hard that they could not be stopped, so Moses had to provide some guidelines.
-In like manner, it is taught that divorce was not part of God’s plan from the beginning, so for the Christian era Jesus was simply restoring God’s original order by effectively abdicating Moses’ provision for divorce.
+So then, the Church’s claim is that Jesus used the reason for God’s law (why) and the timing of God’s law (when) to nullify God’s law (what)?
+Can the reader see how this argument completely misses the mark, so much so that it negates a commandment of God?
+It is taught that Moses only allowed divorce because men’s hearts were so hard that they were treacherous, so Moses had to provide some guidelines.
+In like manner, it is taught that divorce was not part of God’s plan from the beginning, so for the Christian era Jesus was simply restoring God’s original order (Garden of Eden) by effectively abdicating Moses’ provision for divorce.
+The absence of a perfect world makes returning to the pre-Fall era impossible.
+It is clear in His interactions with the religious leaders that Jesus understood the need for this law.

-It is actually true that the heart of man was hard; however, God did not provide divorce as a legal permit for something they were already doing illegally.
+It is true that the heart of man is hard; however, God did not provide divorce as a legal permit for divorces they were already obtaining illegally.
 God forbid.
 God provided, even commanded, divorce as a protection for the innocent wives who were being put out of their home without a divorce decree.
 And He did so in order that those women could marry a faithful man who would love them and treat them as a wife deserved.
 Additionally, the divorce decree was a record of the man’s marital history.
-He could no longer abuse women and discard them without a record of his actions.
-This would be useful for any women who may be considering becoming his next spousal victim.
+He could no longer abuse women and discard them without a legal record of his actions.
+This is why people and not God hate divorce.
+Knowing a person’s relationship history is useful for any person considering future relationships.

 Because of The Hardness of Men’s Hearts